 An extension of the Elemental rule.
 When placing a card on an elemental slot, the card has a chance based on the card level to draw said element to itself and gain a +1 bonus.
 Lv 10 player cards have a 100% draw chance while Lv 1 monsters have 0%.

-Exclusive to the Final Fantasy 9 theme.
+Exclusive to the Tetra Master inspired themes.
 Cards are transformed to have a set of arrows pointing at any of eight directions.
 Placing a card with an arrow pointing to another card will capture it directly if the other card doesn't have an arrow pointing back, otherwise a card battle takes place.
-Combo rule applies: when a card is captured by either winning or losing the battle, any cards pointed at by the arrows of the defeated card are also captured regardless of rank.
+Combo rule applies: when a card is captured by either winning or losing the battle, all cards pointed at by the arrows of the defeated card, and of the same color as the defeated card, are also captured regardless of rank.
 When Card Battle is active, Same and Plus will adopt this Combo rule as well.

 Exclusive to the Final Fantasy 11 (PlayOnline) theme.
 One or more of the board slots are randomly marked with a glyph.
 Placing a card on it activates its effect: